 A basement garden, though not thought of often, can be a wonderful addition to your home — especially during the winter.
-A basement greenhouse is a great way to overwinter your plants, to make sure all your work won’t go to waste just because the weather’s cooling down.
+A basement greenhouse is a great way to overwinter your plants, as it ensures that all of your work won’t go to waste just because the weather’s cooling down.

-Whether you have a furnished or unfurnished basement, it’s possible to set aside an area where you can set plants up and grow your own food indoors.
-It can be a bit costly, depending on what you need versus what you already have but can be a good alternative if you aren’t ready to commit to (or don’t have the space for) a regular outdoor greenhouse.
+Whether you have a furnished or unfurnished basement, it’s possible to designate a specific area for growing plants indoors.
+Though potentially costly, it can be a good alternative if you aren’t ready to commit to (or don’t have the space for) a regular outdoor greenhouse.

 You don’t need much to get started.
-All you need are some grow lights, some pots, some seeds, potting soil, and water.
+All you need are some grow lights, pots, seeds, potting soil, and water.

 Many vegetables and other types of plants often require warmer temperatures.
-You’re probably wondering, then, how basements are viable growing areas.
-Gardeners who choose to set up basement gardens will use heaters — a home use heating unit or two will suffice if you don’t plan to set up a huge garden — to keep the space warm.
+You’re probably wondering how basements are viable growing areas.
+Gardeners who choose to set up basement gardens will use heaters — a home-use heating unit or two will suffice if you don’t plan to set up a huge garden — to keep the space warm.
 If you have a damp basement, you’ll also want to invest in a few fans to keep the air moving, which will help prevent your plants from rotting (and keep the garden from getting moldy).

 Depending on what type of plants you’ll be growing, you’ll want to research the best artificial grow lights for their needs.
 Different colors, like red and blue, are designed to achieve different results (red for flowering and fruit production, blue for leaves and vegetables).
 The other challenging aspect is that a plant’s needs for light may be different from seed to maturity, so you may end up buying multiple kinds of lighting for different plant stages.